iaacornus/capstone/README.md

 # Capstone

-This branch is for implementation of Python > 3.10 features.

 This is program, with experimental and some untested parts, starting from commit by iaacornus: 7d8829659ae63ca88bca17d200d3fc3cfff327de, for example of implementation and use of the project of Group 5 for fulfillment in subject, Capstone.

 # Install